ctrueden/equilibrium/_pages/rules/lycan-ranger.md

   * Beast: +4 Str, +2 Dex, +4 Con, -4 Int, -4 Wis, +20 speed.
   * Hybrid: +2 Str, +2 Con, -2 Int, -2 Wis, +10 speed.

+In beast form, you are resistant to bludgeoning, piercing, and slashing damage from nonmagical attacks that aren't silvered.

 In beast form, your limbs become too unwieldy to manipulate weapons and other tools, whereas in hybrid form, you can continue to use such items normally.

 In difficult or extraordinary circumstances, the GM may call for a Wisdom saving throw to resist transforming, or to succeed in reverting to natural form.